samoyi/note/Theories/Architecture/Refactoring/OrganizingData/ChangeReferenceToValue.md

 ## Motivation
-1. When I nest an object, or data structure, within another I can treat the inner object as a reference or as a value.
-2. The difference is most obviously visible in how I handle updates of the inner object’s properties.
-If I treat it as a reference, I’ll update the inner object’s property keeping the same inner object.
-If I treat it as a value, I will replace the entire inner object with a new one that has the desired property.
-3. If I treat a field as a value, I can change the class of the inner object to make it a Value Object [mf­-vo].
+### 值对象相比于引用对象的优点
-4. Value objects are generally easier to reason about, particularly because they are immutable.
+1. Value objects are generally easier to reason about, particularly because they are immutable.
-5. In general, immutable data structures are easier to deal with.
-I can pass an immutable data value out to other parts of the program and not worry that it might change without the enclosing object being aware of the change.
-I can replicate values around my program and not worry about maintaining memory links.
+2. I can pass an immutable data value out to other parts of the program and not worry that it might change without the enclosing object being aware of the change.
+3. I can replicate values around my program and not worry about maintaining memory links.
-6. Value objects are especially useful in distributed and concurrent systems.
+4. Value objects are especially useful in distributed and concurrent systems.
-7. This also suggests when I shouldn’t do this refactoring.
+5. This also suggests when I shouldn’t do this refactoring.
 If I want to share an object between several objects so that any change to the shared object is visible to all its collaborators, then I need the shared object to be a reference.

 ## Mechanics